dcusworth/image_spark_mpi/README.md

 We train our classifier on the commonly used MNIST database [(LeCun et al. 1998)](http://yann.lecun.com/exdb/mnist/) that consists handwritten digits (0-9) (Figure 1).
 Each image is 28 by 28 pixels and each pixel is a grayscale value between 0 and 255 (white to black).
 We do a 80%/20% train/test split of our data.

 We also implement a classifier of images we took of our hands (Figure 1), with digits of 0-5.
+We filmed different test subjects in a studio setup and exported the individual frames of these movies to images of dimension 60 x 40 in black and white.

 <figure>
 <img src="https://github.com/dcusworth/image_spark_mpi/blob/master/img/data.png" alt="data" WIDTH="300"/>